Thank you for reading our post, please rate this article at the end.

 Follow the Thumb Rule

 As stated earlier, a thumb rule on the boat is to have at least one hand on the ship while moving or standing.
-Remember, the sea does not keep your back as dry land does.
-So, stay in control, and follow the required measures.
+Remember, the sea does not keep your back as dry as land does.
+So, stay in control and follow the required measures.
 After all, how much effort does it take anyway?

 The thumb rule is a useful and simple way to respond quickly and effectively when someone falls overboard.
 The rule involves taking the following steps: